Powerlearnproject/se-day1-assignment-ALcr8/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is the application of engineering principles and techniques to design, develop, test, and maintain software systems.
-It involves a systematic approach to software development, ensuring that software products are reliable, efficient, scalable, and meet the required specifications.
-Software engineering is crucial in the technology industry so as to optimize software development processes, reducing development time and costs, so as to ensure that software products meet the required quality standards.
+Software engineering is the application of engineering principles and techniques to the design, development, testing, and maintenance of software systems.
+It is important in the technology industry because it ensures that software is reliable and meets the requirements of end users.

 Identify and describe at least three key milestones in the evolution of software engineering.
 The evolution of software engineering has been marked by several key milestones that have shaped the discipline.
 Here are three significant ones: